84003/gray_garden/_notes/Hieroglyphics Writing System.md

 Understanding that hieroglyphics is a phonetic, not a pictorial language was made possible by [[The Rosetta Stone]].

 Stone was the commonly used medium for hieroglyphics, withstanding time due to its durability.
-A new medium was emerging around the same time, [[Papyrus]] — one of the many crops grown along the Nile, which was sliced, soaked and pressed, glued together by the sugars to form a paper document.
+A new medium was emerging around the same time, [[Papyrus]] — one of the many crops grown along the Nile, which was sliced, soaked, and pressed, glued together by the sugars to form a paper document.

 In contrast to stone tablets, papyrus was less durable but more mobile, so it was ideal for traveling across space rather than time.